gocd/docs.go.cd/user/configuration/configuration_reference.md

 `<resources>`
 -------------

-`<resources>` descibes the resources available on a particular agent.
+`<resources>` describes the resources available on a particular agent.

 **Note:**